50 Years Ago, The Pope Called Birth Control 'Intrinsically Wrong'

 "It is adherence to the truth," he says, "how the church is challenged and formed by the Gospel over the years.
 To be consistent to that is important.
 Why?
 Because when you start to push yourself away from that consistency, that's when you lose the uniqueness.
 If we're supposed to be like everybody else in the secular world, then we're not going to be the Catholic church."

 In truth, however, U.S. Catholics may already be less Catholic than they used to be.
-Fifty years ago, about half of all children in the U.S. were educated in Catholic schools, according to CARA data.
+Fifty years ago, about half of all Catholic children in the U.S. were educated in Catholic schools, according to CARA data.
 Now, it's barely 20 percent.

 "It suggests a gradual social change is occurring," says CARA researcher Gautier.
 "The American Catholic church is assimilating ever further into American culture."